Marcus Semien Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien has three doubles, a home run and a walk while hitting .212.
+- Semien is hitting .236 with four doubles, a home run and three walks.

 - He has gone deep in one game this season.